 In order to execute a test plan, you'll need to specify the plan name in your CLI command like this:

 --test-plan "Test Plan Demo"

-Note: If you add a different grid name to the CLI, it overrides the grid defined in the plan.
+If you add a different grid name to the CLI, it will override the grid defined in the plan.